Skip to content

 }

-The server prepends the session’s prior messages, runs the model, and on success appends the new user/assistant turns back to the session row.
+The server prepends the session’s prior messages, runs the model, and on success appends the new user/assistant turns back to the session row (file attachments are stored as metadata only).
 Local tool handlers are not persisted: the session stores definitions (name, schema, description) so that a restarted SDK can re-bind handlers and keep going.

 DELETE flips the session to ended and cancels any in-flight run.